named-data/ndn-cxx/README-dev.md

 By default, Boost.Test framework will produce verbose output only when a test case fails.
 If it is desired to see verbose output (result of each test assertion), add `-l all` option to `./build/unit-tests` command.
-To see test progress, you can use `-l test_suite` or `-p` to show progress bar:
+To see test progress, you can use `-l test_suite`, or `-p` to show a progress bar:

     # Show report all log messages including the passed test notification
     ./build/unit-tests -l all